 In Canada, all citizens and permanent residents under the age of 20 are entitled to free education through the end of high school through the public school system.
-Prince Edward Island offers a leading system of public education for its residents beginning with Early Childhood Education programs and continuing right through to Grade 12.
-For those entering skilled trades after secondary school the province has a comprehensive program of apprenticeships and training to help people learn a trade and find jobs as well.
+Prince Edward Island offers a leading system of public education for its residents, beginning with Early Childhood Education programs and continuing right through to Grade 12.
+For those entering skilled trades after secondary school, the province has a comprehensive program of apprenticeships and training to help people learn a trade and find jobs as well.

-Postsecondary education in Prince Edward Island is delivered through the province's one publicly funded university, the University of Prince Edward Island, Holland College, a publicly funded community college with eleven campuses throughout the province, the francophone Adult Learning Centre in Wellington, and a number of private career training schools.
+Post-secondary education in Prince Edward Island is delivered through the province's one publicly funded university, the University of Prince Edward Island, Holland College, a publicly funded community college with eleven campuses throughout the province, the francophone Adult Learning Centre in Wellington, and a number of private career training schools.

 Prince Edward Island Health Care

 Under Canadian Law, all provinces and territories must provide universal, publicly funded health care to all citizens and legal residents of Canada.
 In other words, most basic health services in Canada are offered at no direct cost to the patient.
 Certain procedures that are not deemed necessary (such as elective cosmetic surgery and a number of dental care procedures, for example) are generally not covered, but the list of services paid for publicly varies from province to province.

-Prince Edward Island HistoryPrince Edward Island is named for Prince Edward Augustus, the Duke of Kent, who was the father of Queen Victoria.
-Prior to its current name however the province has had some other names which reflect other stages in its history.
-The original First Nations inhabitants of the island were the Miâkmaq people, who called the island "Abegwiet” meaning "Land cradled by the waves”.
+Prince Edward Island is named for Prince Edward Augustus, the Duke of Kent, who was the father of Queen Victoria.
+Prior to its current name, however, the province has had some other names that reflect other stages in its history.
+The original First Nations inhabitants of the island were the Miâkmaq people, who called the island "Abegwiet", meaning "Land cradled by the waves."
 The French were the first Europeans to settle on the island, giving it the name "Ile St. Jean" as part of the French Colony of Acadia.
 After the British captured the island from the French, the island was given its current name in 1798.
-At the time its peaceful natural beauty made it a popular vacation destination for British nobility.
+At the time, its peaceful natural beauty made it a popular vacation destination for British nobility.

 While P.E.I. was part of the discussions that led to Canadian Confederation in 1867, the province did not in fact join Canada at this time.
-Instead the province's leaders chose to stay independent and even entered into discussion with the United States.
-This did not last for long however, as P.E.I. joined the new country of Canada in 1873.
+Instead, the province's leaders chose to stay independent and even entered into discussion with the United States.
+This did not last for long, however, as P.E.I. joined the new country of Canada in 1873.
 After joining Canada, railroads were extended to the island, giving a major boost to the province's agricultural industry.

 As an island with a small population, Prince Edward Island is home to a culture that is vibrant and distinct.
-Residents of P.E.I. are often known as “Islanders".
-The warm and welcoming nature of Islanders’ culture is well-documented.
+Residents of P.E.I. are often known "Islanders".
+The warm and welcoming nature of the local culture is well-documented.
 In fact, a century ago the island inspired Lucy Maud Montgomery to create the famous novel Anne of Green Gables.
-Still today this traditional flavour remains in P.E.I.'s culture, which contributes strongly to the island's appeal.
+This traditional flavour remains in P.E.I.'s culture, which contributes strongly to the island's appeal.
 This unique mix of the traditional and the modern defines P.E.I. today.

 While the province's service and tourism industries have been growing quite well, fisheries have been declining steadily.
-These factors have balanced out to keep the population of P.E.I. at relatively steady levels for the past 2 decades.
-Approximately half of the population of the province lives in the Charlottetown area.
+These factors have balanced out to keep the population of P.E.I. at relatively steady levels for the past two decades.
+Approximately half of the population of the province lives in the greater Charlottetown area.

 Like other Canadian provinces, P.E.I. can expect the large majority of its future population growth to come from immigration.
 To encourage immigration that meets the province's needs, P.E.I. has a Provincial Nomination Program, which allows the province to select immigrants that wish to settle in the province and get them to Canada sooner.

 The Legislative Assembly of Prince Edward Island meets at the historic Province House.
-The assembly consists of 27 representatives each elected to serve a specific geographic district.
-The current government is formed by the Liberal Party of Prince Edward Island led by Premier Robert Ghiz.
-This government was elected in the most recent election on May 28, 2007.
+The assembly consists of 27 representatives, each elected to serve a specific geographic district.
+The current government is formed by the Liberal Party of Prince Edward Island led by Premier Wade MacLauchlan.
+This government was elected in the most recent election on May 4, 2015.

 Prince Edward Island Major City

-Charlottetown is known as a modern city with small-town charm.
+Charlottetown is known as a modern city with small town charm.
 Many are attracted by the allure of retaining the friendly character of rural communities in a city with all the accompaniments of modern life.
 Charlottetown puts great effort into retaining this character with its planning, limiting the size of downtown buildings and developing former railway lands on the waterfront into cultural centers.
 The result is a welcoming feel that is a matter of pride for residents and attracts more and more tourists each year.